ABOUT US

 Our Funders

-OUR INDEPENDENCE IS OUR MOST VALUABLE ASSET
+OUR INDEPENDENCE IS OUR MOST VALUABLE ASSET: WE WOULD RATHER FAIL THAN COMPROMISE IT

 TPDi also has a number of participation programs that TPDi uses to support diverse participation in our activities, including by civil society, children and young people.